DOs and DONT’s in the Philippines: Things to Remember When Traveling to the Philippines

 Nationals from countries listed by the Department of Foreign Affairs here are allowed to enter the Philippines without visas for a stay not exceeding thirty (30) days.
 That amount of time is enough to enjoy what the Philippines has to offer.

-DO have a chat with the locals
+DO chat with the locals

 Filipinos are very hospitable that they will genuinely help you with your journey.
 Even without asking, they will suggest more places to check out.
 Aside from that, they are open to talk about their lives and there might be times that they will give you a deeper realization on how to take life in a humble way or appreciate life even on the simple things.
 This can be soul-enriching!

-DO get familiarized with some Filipino words
+DO familiarize yourself with some Filipino words

 Even if this is an English-speaking country, it would be nice to know some words to call Filipinos in a warm manner and this will be helpful too once you travel to rural areas where there may be less to no English speakers.
 Here are some Filipino words that can help you along the way: